marlonklc/java-challenges-of-code/README.md

 # java-challenges-of-code
-Challenges of Code to practice OO, Design Patterns, Clean Code, and lot of things.
+Challenges of Code to practice algorithms